Categories: ,

-Marcel PROUST mixes his mystical accents with the glory of work.
+Marcel Proust blends his mystical tones with the glory of work.

-“If life brings disappointments we console ourselves because real life is elsewhere, not in life itself, nor afterwards, but outside. »
+"If life brings setbacks, we find solace in them because true life lies elsewhere, not in life itself, nor after, but outside of it."

 Sold